Determining the lifetime of long-lived particles at the HL-LHC

 \subsubsection{$\chi^2$ fitting of $\beta_T\gamma c\tau$ distribution: model-independent analysis}

 Let us now turn to our model-independent method which, however, requires certain additional experimental information.
-As we already mentioned in Section \ref{ssec:realistic}, here we will assume that the $\beta_T \gamma$ and $d_T$ distribution can be extracted from experiment.
+As we already mentioned in Sec.~\ref{ssec:realistic}, here we will assume that the $\beta_T \gamma$ and $d_T$ distribution can be extracted from experiment.
 This distribution will be fitted with a suitable function which, if treated as a probability density function, can be used to generate a large number of random values for $\beta_T\gamma$.
 In Figure \ref{fig:bgfit1} we show the normalised $\beta_T\gamma$ distribution we obtain for benchmark $(m_X, c\tau) = (100{\rm~GeV},10{\rm~cm})$, along with the corresponding fit.
 Moreover, we employ an additional function of the form $-c\tau \ln U[r] $, where $U[r]$ generates a random number distributed uniformly between $0$ and $1$, to generate exponential lifetime distributions with different values for $c\tau$.
 Multiplying the two sets of random numbers, we obtain a $d_T$ distribution for various combinations of $\beta_T\gamma$ and $c\tau$.
-This $d_T$ distribution can then be used to perform a $\chi^2$ analysis similar to the one described in Section \ref{sssec:chi2_dep} and obtain an estimate of the LLP lifetime.
+This $d_T$ distribution can then be used to perform a $\chi^2$ analysis similar to the one described in Sec.~\ref{sssec:chi2_dep} and obtain an estimate of the LLP lifetime.
 In this case, no specific model assumption is needed, since the knowledge of the $\beta_T\gamma$ distribution encapsulates all the necessary model information.
 Therefore, this is indeed a model-independent approach, provided that the information on $\beta_T \gamma$ is experimentally accessible.